 The NASA Mars mission received $55 Million for deep space habitat development in 2016.
 The first astronauts specifically recruited for Mars expeditions began training in 2013.

 Halley VI UK Antarctic Research Station

-Mars Commemorative Memorabilia Is A Growing Business
+Mars Memorabilia: A Growing Business

 Jobs will be growing quickly in space tourism as well as other aerospace industries, proviinding many new jobs for Millennials and Generation Z.